Fepozopo/termagick/README.md

 - Go binding to ImageMagick:
   - `gopkg.in/gographics/imagick.v3` (declared in `go.mod`)
 - Optional:
   - `fzf` — used for fuzzy command selection.
-If absent the CLI falls back to a typed prompt.

 Files in the repository of note: